evansethan/gridx/README.md

 Data Visualization:

-run “uv sync”
+“uv sync”

-[COMMAND TO RUN VISUALIZATION]
+"uv run python3 script/visualization.py"

-To run the full program, run the command above.
-You should see [EXAMPLE] come up.
-You can toggle between years, and hover over each region to see the data in numeric form.
+To run the full program, run the commands above.
+You should see a heat map of the United States come up.
+You can hover over each region to see the data in numeric form.
+Eventually we plan to add the ability to toggle between years, and show heatmaps for both outages and renewables usage.

-In the meantime, script/basic_vis.ipynb has some sample visualizations, so you can get a sense of where we're headed.
-We'll likely end up using plotly.